Newly Updated Virtual Mental Health Training Equips College Students to Support Peers in Distress

 “We’ve seen the mental health needs of the college student change and evolve,” says Dr. Schwartz.
 “We know peer support on campus is a critical resource, since two-thirds of college students who are feeling suicidal will tell a friend first.
 Simulation technology is unique in that it can tailor content to individual students based on their existing knowledge, and give them a safe space to practice difficult conversations.
 Getting that confidence through a simulation like At-Risk is going to connect more students and support early intervention.”

 “This evolution of At-Risk reflects the current needs of today’s college student.
-While there are many unknowns about the future, we know that there will be an essential need for students to learn about mental health, support, and resiliency,” says Dr. Glenn Albright, Kognito Co-Founder and Director of Research.
+While there are many unknowns about the future, we know that there will be an essential need for students to learn about mental health, support, and resiliency,” says Dr. Glenn Albright, Kognito Co-Founder.
 “Analyzing the changes we’ve seen in student attitudes and behavior from data collected over ten years, plus in pairing subject matter expertise with cutting edge simulation technology, we’re confident that At-Risk Mental Health for Students will continue to make an impact on many lives through conversation and connection.”

 As institutions continue to navigate this period of uncertainty, many are looking to At-Risk Mental Health for Students given its online accessibility for remote students and effective format that quickly builds essential skills around mental health and peer-to-peer support.
 More information on At-Risk Mental Health for Students is available on Kognito’s website.